AdaCore/ada-spark-rfcs/considered/rfc-oop-primitives.rst

    end P;

-Class record can still be limited or have discriminants, in which cases the set of constaints that they have follow similar rules as for tagged types.
+Class record can still be limited or have discriminants, in which cases the set of constraints that they have follow similar rules as for tagged types.

 Visibilty rules are the same as for types today.
 In particular, a class instance has access to private components of other instances of the same class.